GrassyDev/PvZCubed/README.md

 1. [Spice of Fabric](https://github.com/Siphalor/spiceoffabric), for the Health Attribute modifier
 2. [Cammie's Combat Tweaks](https://github.com/CammiePone/Cammies-Combat-Tweaks), for the Mixin to remove I-Frames
 3. [TKaupenjoe](https://www.youtube.com/c/TKaupenjoe), for the tutorials
+4. [Entity Reach Attributes](https://github.com/JamiesWhiteShirt/reach-entity-attributes), for the modifiers to the Player's reach

 ## License